Kabsa is the national dish of Saudi Arabia, it’s a rice-based dish made by combining rice and meat (chicken, lamb, camel, beef, etc)…

 - Add chicken pieces and saute for a few minutes.

-- To the chicken add: orange zest, ground pepper, ground cardamom, ground cinnamon, ground cloves, tomato paste, chopped tomatoes and salt.
+- Add orange zest, ground pepper, ground cardamom, ground cinnamon, ground cloves, tomato paste, chopped tomatoes and salt.

 - Combine well and cook for a few minutes till the oil rises on top.